fourstix/MCard1802ArduinoV2/README.md

 ----------
 * The second design decouples the Arduino from the 1802 Memory Card making it easier to replace the Arduino with another processor.
 Communication to the 1802 Membership card is soley through I2C and serial TX, RX lines.
-* Serial communication supported is compatible with programs supplied in the MCSMP20J ROM.
-It also supports other serial terminal programs such as RealTerm and Putty.
 * The LCD display provides more information than the Seven Segment display in the first design.
 * The Front Panel Card provides a minimal support for the 1802 Membership Card using only 3 logic chips for Data I/O and serial communication.
-* The Daughter Card provides video and address support.
+* The Daughter Card provides video, ROM and address display support.
+* Serial communication is compatible with programs supplied in the MCSMP20J ROM.
+It also supports other serial terminal programs such as RealTerm and Putty.
 * The Teensy 3.2 Pixie video is real-time compatible with code written for the CDP1861 chip and supports both 64x64 and 32x64 video resolution modes.